 Turf reclamation is an approach to security taken in response to a community's feelings of insecurity and fear which result when people give up the control of their neighborhood to others over whom they have little or no social control.
-This approach emphasizes making consistent and continuous attempts to strengthen a neighborhood's sense of self by organizing community members to actively participate in security programs to regain control of their neighborhood.
+This approach emphasizes making consistent and continuous attempts to strenghten a neighborhood's sense of self by organizing community members to actively participate in security programs to regain control of their neighborhood.

-- Participants will list the four major elements of the process of turf reclamation. - Participants will suggest three relevant objectives for a security program based on the principles of turf reclamation. - Participants will suggest four strategies for developing a positive relationship between law enforcement agencies and residents. - Participants will suggest five strategies for facilitating mutual assistance among community members.
+- You will be able to list the four major elements of the process of turf reclamation. - 2.
+You will be able to suggest three relevant objectives for a security program based on the principles of turf reclamation. - You will be able to suggest four strategies for developing a positive relationship between law enforcement agencies and residents. - You will be able to suggest five strategies for facilitating mutual assistance among community members.